Key Guidelines For A Smooth Upgrade To AEM 6.5

 Current versions of AEM come with backward compatibility.
 A lot of services in the environment can either run in compatibility mode or full upgraded mode.
 New features can run with old features that will be replaced.
 This helps in smooth transition and features upgrade.

-Verify the below mentioned components are steady and ready for an upgrade.
+Verify the below mentioned components are steady and ready for an upgrade to AEM 6.5.

 - Full Backup of AEM